All Episodes

 It's petrifying if that had happened.

-Uh this is now the third report with using antibodies.
+This is now the third report with using antibodies.

-And of course, there's two possible reasons.
+And of course, there are two possible reasons.

 And the other reason, of course, is that a lot of people don't know they're sick.